 The official date of the beginning of Autumn.
 Summer is over, winter is coming.
 Prepare your followers ahead for the days that are going to get shorter and shorter and to the Autumn mood, help them stay positive and they will thank you with engagement and growth.

 This day is not about differences but about the connection between people, even though we speak a different language.
 Accepting others, no matter why they are different from us, here is how to say love in different languages.
 It’s also a great opportunity to talk about the language of animals with pet owners and remind them, for example, how do dogs speak.

 Target audience: This can fit many kinds of audiences, not only Europeans.
 From funny memes followers with languages related memes to followers of travel and lifestyle content (after all, influencers today tend to travel a lot)

 27th September – World Tourism Day

-With the world going in and out of lockdowns and the decrease of flights and traveling, the world tourism day holds a few opportunities.
-First, to discuss local tourism and the importance of supporting this industry who got hit hard since the pandemic.
+With the world going in and out of lockdowns and the decrease in flights and traveling, the world tourism day holds a few opportunities.
+First, to discuss local tourism and the importance of supporting this industry which got hit hard since the pandemic.
 Second, there are many online tours of museums that you can take from home (maybe together with your followers)